yashburshe/CS4530-Fall-2025/Assignments/revised-project-plan.md

 Some of the suggested projects above are primarily about some non-functional quality of the code base.
 However, even non-functional requirements have stakeholders and offer value.
 Your user stories should clearly identify the stakeholders and values even for such requirements.
 For e.g., "As a frontend developer integrating with our REST APIs, I want machine-readable API specifications (like OpenAPI/Swagger) that are automatically validated against the actual implementation, so that I can trust the documentation is accurate and generate reliable client code without wasting time on integration bugs caused by outdated specs".

-Your project plan must include at least 3 essential or desirable user stories.
+Your project plan must include at least 3 essential or desirable user stories and atleast 1 extension.
 We suggest that you should have no less than 10-12 conditions of satisfaction and your essential COS be twice the number of desirable COS.
 You should also include a few extension COS in case you need to negotiate a replacement feature or if you can complete extra work.
 Your problem statement and description of user stories and conditions of satisfaction should be between 4-6 pages.

 The user stories must be numbered (1,2,3,4) and the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.